Christina Stürmer: Starmania

-In 2003, Stürmer won second place in Starmania behind Michael Tschuggnall.
+In 2003, Stürmer finished in second place in the talent show Starmania behind Michael Tschuggnall.
 Shortly after that she released her first original song, "Ich Lebe" (I Live) which in 2003 occupied the number one spot on the Austrian music charts for nine weeks.

 Beginning her career in Austria

-After "Ich Lebe" followed two more highly successful singles: "Geh nicht wenn du kommst" (Don't Go When You Come) and the anti-war song Mama (Ana Ahabak) (Arabic for Mama, I Love You) which originated during the war in Iraq.
-The song represents a little Iraqi girl's perspective of the war, and it also spent nine weeks at the number one spot on the Austrian charts.
+After "Ich Lebe" followed two more successful singles: "Geh nicht wenn du kommst" (Don't Go When You Come) and the anti-war song Mama (Ana Ahabak) (Arabic for Mama, I Love You) which originated during the war in Iraq.
+The song represents a young Iraqi girl's perspective of the war, and it also spent nine weeks at the number one spot on the Austrian charts.
 Her first album, Freier Fall (Free Fall), was released exclusively in Austria in May 2003, and it also rose quickly to the top of the charts, where it occupied the number one spot for weeks.
-In fall of 2003 she did an Austrian tour behind the strength of her first album.
+In fall of 2003 she undertook an Austrian tour behind the strength of her first album.

 In May 2004 her second album, Soll das wirklich alles sein (Is that really everything?) appeared, again only in Austria.
 The album was even more successful than Freier Fall, (Free Fall) but the album's singles had only average sales figures.
 The Wirklich alles!
 (Really Everything!) tour in Austria followed in the fall.
-The highlight of this tour was the concert at Vienna city hall in November, which sold out all 11,000 tickets in a very short time.
+The highlight of this tour was the concert at Vienna city hall in November, which sold out all 11,000 tickets.
 The concert was filmed, and along with some interviews and a short biography, was released in DVD form as Wirklich alles!
 During the club tour that began directly after the Vienna concert, she presented for the first time her own original compositions, which she had written with her band.